oddbird/advanced-python-preso/slides.rst

 .. note::

+   Docs links on final slide.
 No stress; doc links will be live in online slides.

    All code is Py3, but will note Py2 differences.